syncfusion-content/javascript-docs/js/Chart/Axis.md

 ### Displaying labels after a fixed interval

-To display labels after a fixed interval n, you can set **interval** property of axis range as **n**.
-Default value of interval is 1 i.e. all the labels will be displayed by default.
+To display the labels after a fixed interval n, you can set the **interval** property of the axis range as **n**.
+Default value of interval is 1 i.e. all the labels are displayed by default.

 {% highlight js %}